-Let’s talk about the negativity first.
-It’s not realistic to assume you won’t have negative thoughts.
-Everybody has those at times, especially if they are in a bad mood or just had something bad happen to them.
+Everyone has negative thoughts at one time or another.
+It’s not realistic to assume you won’t have negative thoughts at all.
+Everybody has those at times, especially when in a bad mood or just after a bad experience.
 But consider this – are your negative thoughts just passing through, or do they color your perspective most of the time?
-That’s the difference between having some negative thoughts and having a lot of negativity.
+That’s the difference between having some negative thoughts and having a surplus of negativity.

 So what does the negativity have to do with addiction recovery?
-Well, consider your chances of having a relapse if you were able to stay calm and shake off your emotional upsets fairly quickly.
-Not that likely, right?
+You may be less likely to relapse if you are able to stay calm and shake off your emotional upsets fairly quickly.
+While no one can avoid bad situations, everyone can add coping skills to get through even tough moments.
 Even when things don’t go right for a while, you can see better opportunities in the future or acknowledge that “this too shall pass”.
 You feel it, you come out of it, and you keep moving forward.

-Now, let’s focus on black-and-white thinking.
-This is like looking at a distorted mirror in a fun house.
+Now, let’s focus on black-and-white thinking, also known as “all or nothing” thinking.
+This is like looking at a distorted mirror in a funhouse.
 Your head gets squished all the way to the top and your feet are spread out on the bottom.
-Everything in between is skinnier than a stick, almost invisible.
+Everything in-between is skinnier than a stick, almost invisible.
 Your perception of the world can become like this if you don’t catch yourself.
 Mistakes become unacceptable.
 Things need to either be all going right or it’s not worth putting in the effort.

-Negativity and black-and-white thinking are two road blocks that every recovering addict or alcoholic faces.
+Negativity and black-and-white thinking are two roadblocks that most recovering addicts or alcoholics face.
 They are part of reality, but they don’t have to bring you down.
 Reach out, stay in touch with your support network, and always be aware of negativity and black-and-white thinking in your daily life.